Billy Frank Jr. Nisqually National Wildlife Refuge: Wildlife

 The wildlife refuge is home to the Nisqually River Delta, which has the unique status as Washington's largest relatively undisturbed estuary.
 The confluence of the freshwater Nisqually River and the saltwater south Puget Sound has created a variety of unique environments, each rich in nutrients and natural resources for the local wildlife.
 The delta provides habitats for more than 300 different species of fish and wildlife.

 In 1904 the Brown Farm Dike, five miles long, was created to protect farmland from tidal surge, resulting in a loss of important habitat for young fish, birds and marine mammals such as harbor seals.
 As part of a long running project to restore the estuary, in 2009, a new 10,000 foot dike was installed behind the old dike and four miles of the old Brown Farm Dike were removed.
 This enabled the tidal flows to reclaim 762 acres to the estuary.

 Sea life features 18 species of fish located in one of three habitats: riverine, estuarine, or the Nisqually Reach nearshore.
 Large populations of fall Chinook salmon, starry flounder and shiner perch offer a sampling of the fish that are abundantly available.
 The saltmarshes and mudflats are located outside of the dikes.
 Rich in nutrients, they are the home to clams, crabs, shrimp and worms, which in turn feed ducks, gulls and herons.
 Over 20,000 birds, made up of 275 different migrating species, use the freshwater marshes and grasslands for breeding, resting or wintering.
 The most abundant bird types include raptors, shorebirds and songbirds.
 Larger animals such as hawks and coyotes feast in the grassland due to the presence of mice and voles.
 The riparian woodland and brush habitats contain many amphibians, mammals and reptiles.

+Recreation

+The refuge contains approximately 5 mi of flat trails that course over the tidal areas of the estuary.
+The elevated Nisqually Estuary Boardwalk Trail, which extends 1 mi into the tidal flats, as well as other wooden boardwalks and gravel trails provide viewing opportunities of various birds and aquatic species.